Coresignal Review

 Job Posting Data

-Job postings provide a collection of job ads.
+Job postings provide a collection of deduplicated job ads from multiple sources.
 The dataset offers a detailed view with such information as seniority, interview experience, and remote possibilities, in addition to more basic data points.
 The vast majority of records are scraped from two sources, with a good balance between them.

 Data Structure & Delivery